Everything you (probably) already know about New Year’s resolutions

 This time, in thinking about your New Year’s resolutions:

 - Start with YOU

-- Expand your Comfort Zone
+- Expand your Comfort Zones

-- Design your WOW (life)
+- Design your WOW (AKA your goals!)

 Drawings by Melinda Walker – One Squiggly Line Visual Thinking